akeneo/pim-api-docs/content/guides/dam-connection/technical-stack.md

 ![API Schema](../../img/guides/dam_pim-connection_api.svg)

 APIs are great for initialization purposes.
 But their main drawback lays in the fact you'll need a polling mechanism in order to monitor if something changed in the application.
-In other words, you'll need to regularly ask what were the last updated DAM assets, in order to synchronize them with the PIM.
+In other words, you'll need to regularly ask which were the last updated DAM assets, in order to synchronize them with the PIM.

 ### Queuing systems
 Queuing systems offer the possibility to get closer to real-time and are run asynchronously, protecting your connector from too many simultaneous requests.